nogatco/dotfiles/README.md

 ## Install
 0. Install an arch install with a non-root user and the tools above
-1. copy the dotfiles.
-(Paths in the repo are relative to ~/) 2.run `wal -i path/to/your/wallpaper -a 75 -g` where -a sets the urxvt opacity and -g is used for oomox
+1. Copy the dotfiles.
+(Paths in the repo are relative to ~/)
+2. set the theme

-## change theme
+## change/set theme
 The color sheme is completely controlled by pywal, so:

-0. run `wal -i path/to/your/new/wallpaper -a 75 -g`
-1. reload i3 with Super+Shift+R (This is just so polybar restarts.
-You could also just run the scripts/polybar-launcher.sh manually)
+0. Open ranger
+1. Select the new image
+2. Press `bg`

 # scripts
 the scripts folder contains: